Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 • Preparation matters: choose to have your proteins grilled, baked, or air fried instead of deep fried.

-7. Incorporate Dairy
+7. Incorporate dairy

+If your diet allows, whole dairy products are naturally excellent sources of high-quality protein, including both whey and casein.
 Even better, modern strained dairy products like Greek yoghurt and cottage cheese have significantly higher protein content than traditional varieties.

 • Add cottage cheese to scrambled eggs or use it as a creamy, high-protein dip.